 Wear Your Personal Flotation Device (PFD)

-This is probably the most under-valued safety tip of them all.
+This is perhaps the most under-valued safety tip of them all.
 “If you don’t wear it, it won’t work” is how the old boating safety adage goes.
-And there’s a good reason why that saying has been around for a good long time—it’s the truth.
-FYI: the law requires children under the age of 12 to wear a PFD when floating.
+Take the advice of boating safety experts around the nation and wear your PFD.
+Important Note: Arkansas law requires children under the age of 12 to wear a PFD when floating any waterway, including the Buffalo National River.

 Be Aware of Current River Conditions